-CDC Covid-19 Resource Center - from Centers for Disease Control and Prevention
+CDC Covid-19 Resource Center - from the Centers for Disease Control and Prevention

 L.A.
-County COVID-19 Surveillance Dashboard - includes graphs and statistics of current case distribution
+County COVID-19 Surveillance Dashboard - graphs and statistics for case distribution

-Mental Health Concerns and Resources from the World Health Organization.
+Mental Health Resources - from the LA County Department of Mental Health

 We will continue to live-stream the service via Facebook Live and on our website Media page.
 The livestream recordings can also be watched anytime after the service on our Facebook Videos page or on our website Livestream section.